 Content-rich conferences take place on Wednesday and Thursday mornings, during which residents are excused from clinical responsibility.
 These conferences emphasize the diagnosis and management of diseases, with tailoring toward preparation for the ABR Core Examination that is taken in June of the PGY-4 year.
 Daily Noon conferences prepares residents for practice, with sub-specialty based interactive case conferences and non-interpretive skills training and assessment.
 With an emphasis on learning to teach in this training program, residents are involved in giving the noon conference on many of their clinical rotations, including Ultrasound, Body, Pediatrics, IR and Mammography.

-Every resident attends the American Institute for Radiologic Pathology during the PGY-4 year; tuition and a travel stipend are provided.
-A Physics course is offered every spring and is integrated into case-conferences, lectures and rotations.
-Interactive educational websites and software including StatDx® and RadPrimer® are available for independent learning.
+Our residents attend the American Institute for Radiologic Pathology during the PGY-4 year either virtually or in person; tuition and a travel stipend (if applicable) are provided.
+An internal Physics course is offered every spring by our faculty and physicists and is integrated into case-conferences, lectures and rotations.
+We subscribe to interactive educational websites and software for particular resident classes including StatDx® and RadPrimer® as well as CaseStacks® and MRI Online®.
 An individual educational fund is provided for each resident for books and electronic educational materials.
+We also pay for ABR exam fees for our residents during their residency.
 Residents are provided a travel stipend for meetings to support the presentation of scholarly activity.

 Mission Statement and Aims